asyncwithsky/LootRes/README.md

 Changes:
 - LootLC component fully removed.
 - Rolling functionallity of addon removed.
-- Made a small improvement to the creation of table for reserves.
-2SR+ now properly works, player's second SR has an "S" appended to the end.
+- ~~Made a small improvement to the creation of table for reserves.
+2SR+ now properly works, player's second SR has an "S" appended to the end.~~

 Forked Changes:
 - Added SR+ system for LootRes.
-- Fixed Duplicate SR, Triple SR, and so on.
 - Added SR looted history.
 - Added SR announcement when any player type in the chat: "[Item] SR".
+- Fixed Duplicate SR, Double SR, and so on.

 Commands for the addon:
 ```lua
 /lootres load -- Load parsed data from raidres.fly.dev
 /lootres delete -- Delete loaded SR data from LootRes